ros2/design/articles/60_ros_middleware_interface.md

 The information encapsulated by the *topic type* argument is highly dependent on the middleware implementation.

-##### Topic type information for XTypes DynamicData API
+##### Topic type information for the DynamicData API

-In the case of using XTypes DynamicData API in the implementation there is no C / C++ type which could represent the type information.
+In the case of using the DynamicData API in the implementation there is no C / C++ type which could represent the type information.
 Instead the *topic type* must contains all information to describe the format of the message.
 This information includes: